Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/01 - Basic Drone Functionality/README.md

 1. Buy a pre-built, well tuned drone, or
 2. choose the individual components and build a "DIY-drone".

+A list of advantages and disadvantages for using a DJI drone vs. a DIY drone can be found in *DJI vs DIY.md*.

 Option 1 has the advantage of having a well tuned drone that should be able to fly simple (and advanced) manouvers out of the box.
 There are many different models to choose from, e.g. the DJI Phantom 4 Pro V2 (, DJI Inspire 2, ...).